Steps amidst plants leading towards nursing home against clear sky during sunny day, copy space

 Andrew J RohmAndrew J RohmApril 7, 202612 min read

-While Zillow remains the undisputed heavyweight in terms of consumer traffic, a barrage of lawsuits in 2025 has cast a long shadow over its business practices.
+While Zillow remains the undisputed heavyweight in terms of consumer traffic, a barrage of lawsuits in recent years has cast a long shadow over its business practices.
 Meanwhile, Realtor.com has steadily gained ground, positioning itself as the stable, agent-friendly alternative.

-If you are deciding where to allocate your marketing budget this year, you cannot afford to ignore the shifting legal landscape.
-This comprehensive guide breaks down the true cost, lead quality, and long-term viability of both platforms, helping you determine which portal if either deserves your investment.
+If you are deciding where to allocate your marketing budget this year, you cannot afford to ignore the shifting legal landscape and the changing economics of portal leads.
+This comprehensive guide breaks down the true cost, lead quality, and long-term viability of both platforms, helping you determine which portal deserves your investment.

 The 2026 Real Estate Portal Landscape: Traffic vs. Trust